terra-campaigns/degenesis/people/ProtectorateClique/SashaVolkov.md

 details:
 - COSSACK **SCOUT** - Everyone in yours and neighbour clans knows you.
 - DESTROYER - You were once a builder, but a great loss has driven you to tear down everything you once loved.
 You carry a hammer symbolic of your destructive path.
 - COULD BE WORSE - "Bruises fade, cuts close, and bones mend.
 Pain is a warning, not a weakness.
 The character feels it, acknowledges it—but never lets it stop them.
-Pain exists to protect, not to prevent survival." - **Gain Fatigue.
-When you fail your STR save against Critical Damage, you don't get an injury from the Wound Table.**
+Pain exists to protect, not to prevent survival." - When you suffer **Critical Damage** the worst result you look up on the Wound Table is a 6.

 gear:
 - Sledgehammer (d8)